Godzilla5111/Waterdip.AI-Backend_Task/README.md

   <br> To deactivate the environment : `conda deactivate` <br>
 4. Install dependencies with pip or conda: `pip install -r requirements.txt` or `conda install -r requirements.txt` <br>
 6. Make sure to activate the environment.
 Then open the command line and run the app to start the server: `python main.py` <br>
-7. Once the app server is up and running, in a separate terminal, navigate to the working directory and run 'tests.py'.
+7. Once the app server is up and running, in a separate terminal, navigate to the working directory and run `python tests.py`.
 It will perform the checks automatically.

 Video link of me performing the checks locally - https://drive.google.com/drive/folders/1QtyEjgvlq49_o2YuZlh9o37qGLyi1gcG?usp=share_link